KLDistance/py3_simple_tutorials/README.md

-# CubicDraw
+# Py3 Simple Tutorials
 **By Yunong Wang (DrippySummer @ KLDistance)**
 <br><br>
-A slide assembly for python workshop usage.<br>
+A self-made tutorial for python3.6 workshop usage, with some source codes and data from well-known databases.<br>
 This python3.6 assembly should rely on Anaconda3 (or later version).
 <br><br>
 ## Syllabus